-Should you have your garage sale in the spring, summer, winter, or fall?
+When is the best time to have a yard sale?
+Should you have it in the spring, summer, winter, or fall?

 Which month is best for yard sales?

-What’s the best time to have a garage sale?
+What is the best time to start a yard sale?

 The answers to these questions largely depend on where you live.

-Here’s what you need to know before you plan your next yard sale…
+Here’s what you need to know before you plan the day for your next yard sale…

 Best Month For A Yard Sale